Margin-based sampling in high dimensions: When being active is less efficient than staying passive: Introduction

-Numerous prior works have documented the advantages of uncertainty sampling in various settings \citep{tong01, settles07, schohn20, raj21}.
-However, recent theoretical and empirical works on both linear and deep learning models \citep{schein07, lughofer17, yang18, mussmann18, Hacohen2022} have reported that oftentimes uncertainty sampling ``fails'' -- that is, it leads to worse predictive error than passive learning (i.e.\ \emph{uniform sampling}).
-The existing literature identifies two main causes for the failure of uncertainty sampling.
-First, in low dimensions when the Bayes optimal model has high error \citep{mussmann18}, uncertainty sampling provably does not improve upon the sample efficiency of passive learning (PL).
-Further, several works \citep{huang14, sener18, Hacohen2022} argue that uncertainty sampling fails due to the \emph{cold start problem}: using only a small labeled set, one cannot obtain a meaningful measure of uncertainty. \looseness=-1
+In this paper, we characterize theoretically and empirically the settings that lead to the failure of M-AL for high-dimensional logistic regression.
+We rule out two likely causes for this phenomenon.
+First, it is known that, in low dimensions, M-AL does not improve upon the sample efficiency of PL when the Bayes optimal model has high error \citep{mussmann18}.
+Second, several works \citep{huang14, sener18, Hacohen2022} argue that M-AL can fail due to the \emph{cold start problem}: using only a small labeled set, one cannot obtain a meaningful decision boundary to be used for sampling. \looseness=-1

-Perhaps surprisingly, for high-dimensional problems with a low labeling budget, U-AL underperforms uniform sampling \emph{even} when (i) the Bayes error is zero; and (ii) one uses the uncertainty score corresponding to the Bayes optimal classifier for sampling (referred to as \emph{oracle uncertainty sampling} or \emph{Oracle U-AL}).\footnote{Oracle uncertainty sampling corresponds to having access to the true predictive posterior distribution $\PP[Y|X]$, for both a frequentist and a Bayesian perspective.} Our experiments reveal the failure of Oracle U-AL for logistic regression on a wide variety of datasets, a subset of which are presented in Figure~\ref{fig:teaser} (a few works make a similar observation for neural networks \citep{sener18, Hacohen2022}).
-As the low-dimensional explanations do not apply to the noiseless scenario, to date, there exists no result that sheds light on this phenomenon.\footnote{The work of \citet{Zhang18} also focuses on high-dimensional data, but with the purpose of improved computational efficiency.} In this paper, we characterize theoretically and empirically, in which settings passive learning outperforms uncertainty sampling for logistic regression.
-In particular, our contributions are as follows: \looseness=-1
+Perhaps surprisingly, for high-dimensional problems with a low labeling budget, M-AL underperforms PL \emph{even} when (i) the Bayes error is zero; and (ii) one uses the distance to the Bayes optimal decision boundary for sampling (referred to as \emph{oracle margin-based active learning} or \emph{Oracle M-AL}).
+Our experiments reveal the failure of M-AL for logistic regression on a wide variety of datasets, a subset of which are presented in Figure~\ref{fig:teaser} (a few works make a similar observation for neural networks \citep{sener18, Hacohen2022, sorscher2022}).
+This failure of M-AL occurs only in the low-budget regime (see zoomed-in insets in Figure~\ref{fig:teaser}), which coincides with the scenario in which AL is often employed in practice (i.e.\ high labeling costs).
+Since prior explanations do not apply to the setting that we consider (high-dimensional, noiseless), to date, there exists no result that sheds light on this failure case.
+Our contributions in this paper are as follows: \looseness=-1

 \begin{enumerate}[leftmargin=*] \compresslist